 |3.
 ABSTRACT.
 All papers are to include an abstract of no more than 250 words.
 Please identify the style manual being followed.|

 |4.
 GENERAL.
 All papers must be in English and must be in the work of a single author.|

 The competition is open to both undergraduate and graduate students of UL Lafayette who are not full-time continuing faculty or staff.
 The students must be currently enrolled or have completed the submitted paper during the previous two academic semesters (not counting summer school).
-Deadline for submissions of papers is usually in March.
+Deadline for submissions of papers is March 5, 2015.
 Entries are to be submitted electronically to the UL Lafayette Dupré Library Dean's Office at email@example.com.

 Special Collections Department of Edith Garland Dupré Library

 The Special Collections Department of the Library contains materials of relevance and interest to serious students from all academic departments of the University.
 Students interested in submitting a paper to the Competition should visit the Jefferson Caffery Reading Room, Dupré Library, to review the catalog of library holdings in these areas.
 Dr. I. Bruce Turner, Assistant Dean for Special Collections, and the staff in the Special Collections Department are available for consultation.

 The Path to Knowledge